sukannyapurkayastha/DASP_report_template/students/Jan Werth/weekly_report.md

 - **Update 2**: API between frontend and backend, and backend and models
 - **Update 3**: Tests
 - **Challenges**: Writing test, dependency issues between us students
 - **Next Steps**:
     - Further tests for backend
     - Help Philipp with frontend tests
     - Documentation?
 At the moment only in the code

+### Week [6, 7, 8]

+- **Update 1**: Writing tests for backend finished
+- **Update 2**: Writing tests for frontend (data loaders only, so UploadedFileProcessor and OpenreviewClient)
+- **Update 3**:
+- **Challenges**: Writing test for data loaders, I had to specify a lot of sample information to create tests, especially for xml it was really confusing.
+- **Next Steps**:
+    - Frontend/Streamlit tests (but how do you test frontend?)

 ---